 MS in Applied Economics

-Admissions Criteria for all Advanced Academic Programs
+Admissions Criteria for All Advanced Academic Programs

-In addition to the materials and credentials required for all programs, the Master of Science in Applied Economics also requires:
+In addition to the materials and credentials required for all programs, the Master of Science in Applied Economics program also requires:

 - One semester of introductory microeconomics, passed with at least a B